gramineproject/gramine/Documentation/attestation.rst

 The examples of using RA-TLS can be found under ``CI-Examples/ra-tls-secret-prov``.
-The examples include minimalistic provisioning of constant-string secrets as well as provisioning of an encryption key and its later use for protected files.
+The examples include minimalistic provisioning of constant-string secrets as well as provisioning of an encryption key and its later use for encrypted files.

 ``secret_prov_attest.so``
 ^^^^^^^^^^^^^^^^^^^^^^^^^